 Strip & Downtown Express (SDX)

 The Strip & Downtown Express (SDX) is the fastest way to get to Downtown Las Vegas.
-This bus has almost the same route as the Deuce, but with less stops.
+This bus has almost the same route as the Deuce, but with fewer stops.
 In fact, the SDX only has 6 stops directly on the Strip.
 So, if you want to hop on the SDX from the Strip, you’ll need to do so at one of the following locations:

 - Mandalay Bay

 - Sahara Las Vegas

 Depending on where you got on, the trip downtown (specifically the Fremont Street Experience stop) will take between 20-30 minutes, which is half the time as the Deuce.
 When heading back to the Strip, the SDX makes the following stops: